sbeyer/steiner-tree-results/README.md

 The values and bounds are taken from [DIMACS,RPRUW04,FLLLMRSS14,PUW14,PV14].

+## efst.csv

+This file contains results for the EFST instances [DIMACS].
+The bounds are the best known bounds as of March 24, 2015 [DIMACS].

 ## Planned

 The 11th DIMACS Challenge brought up new instances with results on them.